shubhank-saxena/GSoC-Final-Report/README.md

 </table>

 ## :star: Acknowledgements
 From working on personal projects, to working on a production grade application, the Google Summer of Code was one heck of an eventful journey for me.
 Learning by doing is the best possible learning experience that anyone can have.
-And I am grateful of having the opportunity to be part of such an amazing program :heart: <br/>
+And I am grateful of having the opportunity to be part of such an amazing program :heart: <br/><br/>
 Thank you [Markos](https://github.com/mgogoulos) for being such an amazing mentor.
 A mentee is as good as his/her mentor is, and I am so glad that you were there to guide me at every step.
-Your guidance has helped me a lot to grow as an individual! <br/>
+Your guidance has helped me a lot to grow as an individual! <br/><br/>
-Special thanks to [Philip](https://github.com/swiftugandan) for helping me understand the deployment process of the entire project and [Yiannis](https://github.com/styiannis) for helping me out with the frontend components! <br/>
+Special thanks to [Philip](https://github.com/swiftugandan) for helping me understand the deployment process of the entire project and [Yiannis](https://github.com/styiannis) for helping me out with the frontend components! <br/><br/>
 To the reader who is reading this, thank you for making it so far.
-I know I speak for every developer out there, when I say <u>it means a lot</u> when you choose to look at their journey or their work product; it could as well be a tiny website, or it could be as big as designing a complete library.
+I know I speak for every developer out there, when I say <u>it means a lot</u> when you choose to look at their journey or their work product; it could as well be a tiny website, or it could be as big as designing a complete library.<br/>
 ![Team MediaCMS](https://github.com/shubhank-saxena/GSoC-Final-Report/blob/master/src/team.png)
 <p align="center"> Team MediaCMS</p>